 - 1 tbsp coffee liqueur or rum/brandy

 - 1/2 tsp ground cinnamon

 - 85 g/ 3oz plain flour all purpose flour

 - 1 tsp Icing sugar to decorate

 - Preheat the oven to 180C/350F/Gas 4 and line a 9″/23cm baking tin.

 - Melt the butter, chocolate and coffee in a small pan and set aside to cool.
 Add the liqueur to the mix.

-- Pour the mixture into your prepared tin and bake for approximately 35 minutes or until a skewer comes out clean when poked into the centre.
+- Pour the mixture into your prepared tin and bake for approximately 35 minutes.